Cawdor Castle

 Please note: The information on the Historic Houses website is advisory, but please always check the website of the house or garden you intend to visit before travelling.

-Private group tours can be arranged, by appointment, when closed and during the closed season.
+Private group tours of the Castle and/or Gardens can be arranged, by appointment, when open and during the closed season.

 We welcome schools and educational visits and can provide a brief introduction to the castle and its history from one of our Castle Guides.